optyfr/JRomManager/README.md

 ## Short Term Planned Features
 - Mode to keep existing container archive format
-- Use Jetty instead of nanoHttpd (Server mode)
+- Use jetty instead of nanoHttpd for a more robust http server (Server mode)
 - Multi User and access rights (Server mode with jetty)
 - Encrypted connections (Server mode with jetty)
 - RAR5 support